jeffwright13/pytest-fold/README.rst

 Contributing
 ------------
 Contributions are very welcome.
-Tests can be run with `tox`_, please ensure the coverage at least stays the same before you submit a pull request.
+Please run flake8 and black on your code before submitting (at some point I will implement [pre-commit](https://pypi.org/project/pre-commit/) in this project).
+Tests can be run with `tox`_; please ensure the coverage at least stays the same before you submit a pull request.

 License
 -------

-Distributed under the terms of the `MIT`_ license, "pytest-fold" is free and open source software
+Distributed under the terms of the `MIT`_ license, "pytest-fold" is free and open source software.

 Issues